 The Molly Brown House Museum offers a variety of educational programs for families.

-- Scout Saturdays for Girl and Cub Scouts
+- Scout Saturdays for Girl Scouts

 - Homeschool Days for homeschool students